Holden Captiva Problems Issues

 Steering Issues

-Some Captiva models have faced concerns regarding the steering intermediate shaft, potentially leading to loss of steering control.
+Some Captiva models have faced concerns regarding the steering intermediate shaft, potentially leading to a loss of steering control.
 This is a serious safety issue.
 Holden issued a recall to address the problem.
 You can check with Holden using the VIN for any outstanding recalls.
 Visit the government recalls website or contact a Holden dealer representative to verify that the correct rework has been completed.

 Fuel System Issues